 Dogs with an attack of acute pancreatitis usually requires hospitalization for treatment of dehydration and shock.

-Food, water and all oral medications are withheld for 24 hours or more in order to give the pancreas a rest, which is the most important step in treating pancreatitis.
+The dog will not have any food, water and oral medications for 24 hours or more.
+This allows the pancreas to rest, which is the most important step in treating pancreatitis.

-Instead of food and water, the dog will be given intravenous saline solutions to maintain fluid and electrolyte balance.
+Instead of food and water, the dog will receive intravenous saline solutions to maintain fluid and electrolyte balance.

-If the dog’s symptoms improve in the course of a few days, food intake in small portions can resume but the food given is bland, easily digestible, and low-fat.
+If the dog’s symptoms improve in the course of a few days, food intake in small portions can resume.
+The food should be bland, easily digestible, and low-fat.

-Antibiotics are used to protect against infection.
-If the dog is in great pain, pain-relief medications will be administered.
+To prevent infection, the vet will prescribe antibiotics.
+To relieve pain, the vet will use pain-relief medications.
 The most common pain-relief drugs include meperidine (Demerol), fentanyl patches (Duragesic) and morphine.

 Prevention of Pancreatitis in Dogs